Les cabinets de Curiosité

 History and Meaning of a Fabergé Egg

-The History of Russian Imperial Fabergé Eggs.
-You're probably familiar with the Fabergé egg .
-This work of art captures the collective imagination of...
+The history of the Russian Imperial Fabergé eggs.
+You are surely familiar with the Fabergé egg.
+This work of art inhabits the collective imagination...

 Post by sophie delage